I recently had a conversation with a startup founder who was in the middle of calculating time to fill and measuring the success of his HR team.

 How To Calculate Time To Fill in Excel

-Calculating time to fill in Excel can simplify tracking and analysis for recruiters.
+Calculating time to fill in Excel can simplify tracking and analysis for recruiters, especially when you’re likely already tracking when jobs are posted in an Excel spreadsheet anyway.

 1. In Excel, create columns for the job title, posting date, and the date the position was filled.